pinojs/pino-multi-stream/Readme.md

                  // destinations
 }, multistream(streams))

-log.debu('this will be written to /tmp/debug.stream.out')
+log.debug('this will be written to /tmp/debug.stream.out')
 log.info('this will be written to /tmp/debug.stream.out and /tmp/info.stream.out')
 log.fatal('this will be written to /tmp/debug.stream.out, /tmp/info.stream.out and /tmp/fatal.stream.out')
 ```